 Continuing the journey of building a hardware car racing game.

 In part 1 I had experimented with a stepper motor that includes a gearbox.
 This time I’ll try one without:

 The SP20181 is a very small stepper motor with only 20 steps (18° per step) and no gearbox.
 It can rotate very fast, but has very little torque.

-Because the motor’s shaft protrudes a few millimeters at the back side I couldn’t fasten it directly to the chipboard.
+Because the motor’s shaft protrudes a few millimetres at the back side I couldn’t fasten it directly to the chipboard.
 So I built a quick contraption, using even more chipboard scraps.
 And then I realised that drilling a small hole below the motor would have been way easier, but hey …

 I changed two more things in this second prototype: